SJamieson/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a graduate student in the <a href="http://mit.whoi.edu/">MIT-WHOI Joint Program</a> studying Applied Ocean Science and Engineering.
-I'm pursuing the development of a multi-robot system that can autonomously explore and build semantics maps of environments, such as the ocean, where communication is limited.
-My co-supervisors are <a href="https://www.whoi.edu/profile/ygirdhar">Dr. Yogesh Girdhar</a> (<a href="https://www.whoi.edu">WHOI</a>) and <a href="http://www.mit.edu/people/jhow/">Dr. Jonathan How</a> (<a href="https://www.mit.edu">MIT</a>).
+I am a graduate student in the [MIT-WHOI Joint Program](http://mit.whoi.edu/) studying Applied Ocean Science and Engineering.
+I'm pursuing the development of a multi-robot system that can autonomously explore and build semantics maps of environments where communication is limited, such as the ocean.
+My co-supervisors are [Dr. Yogesh Girdhar]("https://www.whoi.edu/profile/ygirdhar") ([WHOI](https://www.whoi.edu)) and [Dr. Jonathan How](http://www.mit.edu/people/jhow/) ([MIT](https://www.mit.edu)).